- The most recent data indicate that PSG is widely available in the United States.

 It’s small, lightweight, and it’s easy to wear.
 Some of the units out there for home studies are still fairly large and bulky.
 There is a comfort factor to this that comes into play, and I think we’ve addressed that effectively.

-The vast majority of sleep professionals believe that home sleep testing is valid and appropriate in certain populations, and that it can be done reliably.
-There are concerns still amongst some that if everybody was evaluated with a home sleep test that we would be missing other factors and other issues involved with their symptoms, such as co-existing sleep disorders.
+The vast majority of sleep professionals believe that testing is valid and appropriate in certain populations, and that it can be done reliably.
+There are concerns still amongst some that if everybody was evaluated with a test that we would be missing other factors and other issues involved with their symptoms, such as co-existing sleep disorders.
 That being said, if you go to your primary care physician complaining of stomach pain and are treated and he/she missed the fact that you had an ear infection, does this constitute “bad medicine”?
-It is one of these things where there are still questions in the mind of the marketplace that would only be answered when home sleep testing is done in larger numbers.
+It is one of these things where there are still questions in the mind of the marketplace that would only be answered when testing is done in larger numbers.

-If more people are doing home sleep testing, and have a larger volume of experience, the general consensus of the marketplace may shift because they would might experience more success, or they would be able to determine when it would not be successful and be able to more clearly state which set of patients need to be done in the lab.
+If more people are doing testing, and have a larger volume of experience, the general consensus of the marketplace may shift because they would might experience more success, or they would be able to determine when it would not be successful and be able to more clearly state which set of patients need to be done in the lab.

 We have been telling ourselves for the last 20-plus years that the number of people in the population with undiagnosed sleep disorders is large.
 If we are claiming that 80% of the people with sleep disorders are currently not diagnosed and treated, than there is this population of people not being cared for in our health care system.
-The thought was that if we had more home sleep testing being done, we would reach more patients with sleep disordered breathing and treat them, and that would be a cost effective way of managing this particular part of the health care challenge.
+The thought was that if we had more testing being done, we would reach more patients with sleep disordered breathing and treat them, and that would be a cost effective way of managing this particular part of the health care challenge.

 We don’t have a good handle on whether that is true or not.
 The economics are driven from the reimbursement end, whether it is Medicare or other third party payers.
 They look at the growth of sleep diagnostics and the cost of ongoing treatment, and are concerned at the cost and not necessarily the benefit.
 Anytime a diagnostic procedure or a treatment procedure has rapid growth, it puts a spotlight on it and payors look and say we maybe need to manage this more aggressively.

 The issue is that if, or maybe when, reimbursement drops in the clinical lab, will it necessarily push people to doing more sleep studies in the home?
-This is unclear because the reimbursement at the home level is also relatively low, and so, from a business operations standpoint, to provide home sleep testing services in a manner that you can more than cover your costs is still a challenge for a lot of practitioners.
+This is unclear because the reimbursement at the home level is also relatively low, and so, from a business operations standpoint, to provide testing services in a manner that you can more than cover your costs is still a challenge for a lot of practitioners.

-There is definitely a role for home sleep testing in the whole milieu of sleep medicine, and clearly there are a lot of people, including physicians, insurers, and patients, that are very strong advocates for that approach.
-The concern in the minds of many sleep professionals is that sleep medicine and managing patients with obstructive sleep apnea is not within the general training of most internal medicine physicians and most family practitioners.
+There is definitely a role for testing in the whole milieu of sleep medicine, and clearly there are a lot of people, including physicians, insurers, and patients, that are very strong advocates for that approach.
+The concern in the minds of many sleep professionals is that sleep medicine and managing patients with obstructive is not within the general training of most internal medicine physicians and most family practitioners.
 You are going to have family practitioners and internists with no sleep medicine training, caring for patients who may require more complex management than just prescribing a CPAP pressure.
 That is precisely the reason that sleep centers should be looking at expanding into it [home testing] because it keeps the profession in the sleep home testing market.

 I think you can expand trucking industry to transportation in general.
 The airline industry is definitely another example and here you’ve got other complicating issues.
 You’ve got shift work compounded with potentially a pilot that may have OSA.
 Clearly anything involving hazardous waste material or in the broad category of transportation is certainly a legitimate testing population.

-It is still unclear what role home sleep testing plays in that arena.
+It is still unclear what role testing plays in that arena.
 For instance, the truck drivers: one of the concerns is that if you would give a recorder to a truck driver and say, “put this on and bring it back in the morning after you have slept all night,” is that the truck driver is going to take that unit home and place it on his kid and not necessarily on himself.
 This is one situation where it may need to be a monitored study, since you need to verify whom the recording was actually done on.

 One other population is those patients who are already diagnosed, that are already on treatment but have not been reevaluated for a while.
-Once a patient is diagnosed with sleep apnea and we have put them on treatment, we often don’t know how effective the treatment is long term, or if it needs to be adjusted.
-This has been one of the issues with tracking compliance in the usage of CPAP over time; in many cases those patients are not retested to see if their treatment is still valid, or if it is effective from an objective standpoint.
-Home sleep testing is an ideal way to do cost-effective follow-up.
+Once a patient is diagnosed with and we have put them on treatment, we often don’t know how effective the treatment is long term, or if it needs to be adjusted.
+This has been one of the issues with tracking compliance in the usage of CPAP over time; in many cases those patients are not retested to see if their treatment is still valid, or if it is effective from an objective standpoint. testing is an ideal way to do cost-effective follow-up.

 Jeff Kuznia, RRT, RPFT